SiNa88/MAPO/README.md

 ## Experiments

-We had six experiments comparing MAPOwith FSPP, and EW.
+We had six experiments comparing MAPO with FSPP, and EW.
 We model one component based application, mental health care, in terms of number of CPU instructions, memory, storage and bandwidth that they require.

 ## Testbed devices